alipali737/pen-test-docs/Tools/Nmap.md

 > If a `STATE` appears as `filtered` that means there is a firewall only allowing connections from certain addresses.

 [Zenmap](https://nmap.org/zenmap/) is a GUI utility for nmap.

+Nmap XML files can also be put into [EyeWitness](https://github.com/FortyNorthSecurity/EyeWitness) which will interrogate the web services and take screenshots of them which allows you to quickly sift through.
 ## Installation
 ```
 sudo apt install nmap